 - Tingling of the extremities (arms, legs, feet, and hands)

-Some of the more serious side effects of tizanidine include the following:
+More serious side effects include the following:

 - Bleeding or bruising